 In 2002 (Powell & Hall, 2004), 86% of students enrolled in colleges were enrolled in N-programmes, the balance (14%) in non-N (i.e., non-accredited) programmes.
 In 2010, by contrast, 58% of students nationally were enrolled in NC(V) programmes, 32% in N-programmes, and the balance (10%) in other programmes (adult learning, skills, learnership, and NIC programmes).
-At the provincial level, 47% of students were enrolled in NC(V) programmes, 48% in N-programmes and the balance (5%) in non-NC(V), non-N programmes.
-At this college we see that 35% of students were enrolled in NC(V) programmes, 49% in N-programmes and 16% in non-NC(V), non-N programmes.
+At the provincial level, 87% of students were enrolled in NC(V) programmes, 12% in N-programmes and the balance (1%) in non-NC(V), non-N programmes.
+At this college we see that 87% of students were enrolled in NC(V) programmes, 13% in N-programmes and 0% in non-NC(V), non-N programmes.
+The college is totally in line with provincial programme enrolments, but, compared to national figures, has much higher enrolment in NC(V) programmes and lower enrolment in NATED and other programmes.